aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/textpath/_index.md

      Shape shape = appendWordArt(doc, "Hello World!
 This text is bold, and italic.", "Arial", 480.0, 24.0, Color.WHITE, Color.BLACK, ShapeType.TEXT_PLAIN_TEXT);

-     // Apply the "Bold' and "Italic" formatting settings to the text using the respective properties. shape.getTextPath().setBold(true);
+     // Apply the "Bold" and "Italic" formatting settings to the text using the respective properties. shape.getTextPath().setBold(true);
      shape.getTextPath().setItalic(true);